 In 1993, a young artist by the name Josef Ng made headlines in Singapore by pulling down his briefs and snipped his pubic hair in public.
 He had his back to the audience.
-And was standing out of sight in a corner.
-The performance was done together with other artists, Vincent Leow, who drank his own urine, and Shannon Tham, who poured vomit over himself, it was a protest against the press’ sensationalism and demonisation of homosexuality.
+He was standing out of sight in the corner of the room.
+The performance was done together with other artists, Vincent Leow, who drank his urine, and Shannon Tham, who poured vomit over himself.
+It was staged as a protest against the press’ sensationalism and demonisation of homosexuality.
 The snipping of hair was a sign of silent protest.

-The performance was regarded as obscene by many members of the public and woke our sleeping giants which gave Singapore it’s first ban on funding for the performance art for the next 10 years.
-Hence silencing art for the next 10 years.
+The performance was regarded as obscene by many members of the public and woke our sleeping giants which gave Singapore it’s the first ban on funding for the performance art for the next ten years—hence silencing art for the next ten years.

-I was in my second year at the Nanyang Academy of Fine Arts and the news was buzzing all around campus.
+I was in my second year at the Nanyang Academy of Fine Arts, and the news was buzzing all around campus.
 But I was young and naive then and had only seen the closeup photos on one of our local newspapers.
-I wondered what was all the hoohahs about.
+I wondered what was all the hoo-hah about.
 Isn’t it just a performance with a message?
-But our authorities took it as a confrontational treat by a talented young man and turned it into a lock down.
+But our authorities took it as a confrontational treat by a talented young man and turned it into lockdown.

 Yes, 18 years ago, Singapore was ruled by anal-retentive authorities.
 And many Singaporeans were conservative and couldn’t accept such performances.
 Now, 18 years on, artist Loo Zihan will be re-enacting Josef Ng’s performance.
 Are our authorities ready for this?